14 symptoms to look for after an elderly person falls

 Knee pain after a fall usually signifies something serious if there’s significant swelling, severe pain or difficulty standing or walking.
 In this case, you should seek medical attention.

 If an elderly person experiences knee or ankle swelling after a fall, you should always seek medical advice to ensure they receive the best treatment.
-However, the NHS does recommend using the RICE method to help with swelling and supporting an injury for the first few days.5
+However, the NHS does recommend using the PRICE method to help with swelling and supporting an injury for the first few days.14

-1. Rest – avoid putting any weight on the injury
+2. Rest – avoid putting any weight on the injury and stop exercising

-2. Ice – apply a cold compress every couple of hours
+3. Ice – apply an ice pack or cold compress for 20 minutes every few hours

 Swelling often doesn’t appear immediately in ankle injuries and could take several hours to develop.
 For a mild sprain, swelling could last several days; for severe sprains, swelling normally lasts longer until the injury heals.